-56. PLS was formed in 2017 to address the demand of licensed real estate professionals, and for the consumers they serve, for an alternative to the NARaffiliated MLS system.

-- 57. Like the NAR-affiliated MLSs, PLS is a private network limited to licensed real estate professionals. - 58.
+- 58. PLS was formed in 2017 to address the demand of licensed real estate professionals, and for the consumers they serve, for an alternative to the NAR-affiliated MLS system. - 59.
+Like the NAR-affiliated MLSs, PLS is a private network limited to licensed real estate professionals.
+All licensed real estate professionals were eligible to be members in the PLS. - 60.
 The PLS, like the NAR-affiliated MLSs, is a means for licensed real estate professionals to cooperate in the sale of residential real estate.
 Like the NAR-affiliated MLSs, PLS operates an electronic database of listings submitted by PLS members with an offer of compensation to other PLS members that can find a buyer.
-Like the NAR-affiliated MLSs, PLS then makes these data available to all licensed real estate professionals who are members of the PLS. - 59.
+Like the NAR-affiliated MLSs, PLS then makes these data available to all licensed real estate professionals who are members of the PLS. - 61.
 Unlike the NAR-affiliated MLSs, licensed real estate professionals listing on PLS could share as much or as little information about the listing as their client desired.
-In this way, the PLS combined the powerful network efficiencies of the MLS with the privacy and discretion of the pocket listing. - 60.
-Before PLS was launched, there was no place for licensed real estate professionals to privately list, search, organize and share information about pocket listings. - 61.
-PLS's fees to licensed real estate professionals would have been substantially lower than the fees charged for similar services to licensed real estate professionals by the NAR-affiliated MLSs. - 62.
-PLS was designed and marketed as a national platform, unlike the fragmented NAR-affiliated MLS system that imposes duplicative and burdensome fees on brokerages operating in multiple geographic markets. - 63.
-PLS was an actual or potential competitor to every single NAR-affiliated MLS, including each MLS Defendant.
-At the time the Clear Cooperation Policy was adopted, PLS had members across the country, including in the service areas of the MLS Defendants. - 64.
+In this way, the PLS combined the powerful network efficiencies of the MLS with the privacy and discretion of the pocket listing. - 62.
+Before PLS was launched, there was no place for licensed real estate professionals operating in separate brokerage firms to privately list, search, organize and share information about pocket listings.

+- 63. PLS's fees to licensed real estate professionals would have been substantially lower than the fees charged for similar services to licensed real estate professionals by the NAR-affiliated MLSs. - 64.
+PLS was designed and marketed as a national platform, unlike the fragmented NAR-affiliated MLS system that imposes duplicative and burdensome fees on brokerages operating in multiple geographic markets. - 65.
+PLS was an actual or potential competitor to every single NAR-affiliated MLS, and each MLS Defendant.
+At the time the Clear Cooperation Policy was adopted, PLS had members across the country, including in the service areas of the MLS Defendants. - 66.
 PLS launched successfully and grew quickly.
-At the time the Clear Cooperation Policy was adopted, nearly 20,000 licensed real estate professionals were cooperating to sell billions of dollars of residential real estate listings nationwide.

-- 65. PLS was a serious competitive threat to the NAR-affiliated MLS system. - 66.
-NAR and the NAR-affiliated MLSs, including the MLS Defendants, were aware of this competitive threat to the NAR-affiliated MLS system and acted through the Clear Cooperation Policy and otherwise to eliminate this threat.
+At the time the Clear Cooperation Policy was adopted, nearly 20,000 licensed real estate professionals were cooperating to sell billions of dollars of residential real estate listings nationwide. - 67.
+PLS was a serious competitive threat to the NAR-affiliated MLS system, and to the MLS Defendants. - 68.
+NAR and the NAR-affiliated MLSs, and the MLS Defendants, were aware of this competitive threat and acted through the Clear Cooperation Policy and otherwise to eliminate this threat.